RAVEL: Rare Concept Generation and Editing via Graph-driven Relational Guidance: Method

 \subsection{Self-Correcting RAG-Guided Diffusion (SRD)}

-While \texttt{Context Canvas} enhances character accuracy over base methods significantly, complex characters with fine-grained features still benefit from further refinement.To address this, we propose a novel method: the \textbf{S}elf-\textbf{C}orrecting \textbf{R}AG-\textbf{G}uided \textbf{D}iffusion framework (\textbf{SRD}) (see Algorithm \ref{alg:srd}), which iteratively refines prompts by leveraging context from the knowledge graph.
-This closed-loop process allows for detailed, contextually accurate corrections that bring generated images in line with culturally accurate and narratively coherent depictions.
+While our graph-augmented generation significantly improves accuracy, complex rare concepts with fine-grained attributes may still contain errors or omissions.
+To address this, we introduce \textbf{S}elf-Correcting \textbf{R}AG-Guided \textbf{D}iffusion (\textbf{SRD}), an iterative refinement mechanism that progressively corrects these issues by analyzing generated images and updating prompts based on graph context.

-\textbf{Initialization and Setup.} Given the initial zero-shot image \( I_0 \), generated from enhanced prompt \( P_0 \) as described in Section. \ref{subsec:Graph-based-RAG}, SRD compares \( I_0 \) against target features \( T \), derived from the RAG context, to detect any misalignment.
-We define two primary metrics to assess alignment: Stability Score (scaled 0-1) which evaluates the quality of each feature from poor to good; Global Stability Score \(GSI\), the average of all stability scores to reflect overall alignment accuracy. \text{SRD begins if } $GSI(I_0) < GSI_{\epsilon}$ (threshold).
-To refine image accuracy, SRD employs iterative prompt adjustments guided by the RAG context.
-To stabilize corrections and prevent oscillations, we introduce a decay factor \( d \), which begins at \( d_0 = 0.9 \) and gradually decreases with each iteration.
-A \textbf{Change Tracking Matrix}, \( S_{\text{tracker}} \), is initialized with target features \( T \), for regression tracking and feature alignment over the maximum iterations, \( K \).
-Stability Threshold, $S_{\epsilon}$ and GSI threshold, $GSI_{\epsilon}$ are initialized to track `locked' features and convergence of features respectively.
-An empty list \(GSI_{\text{scores}}\) is initialized to store global stability scores, and \(pleteau_{\text{detected}}\) is set to False to track if the optimization process has stalled.
-SRD consists of robust error handling mechanisms as detailed in later sections.
+\textbf{Initialization and Setup.} Given the initial zero-shot image \( I_0 \), generated from the enhanced prompt \( P_0 \) (Section~\ref{subsec:Graph-based-RAG}), SRD compares \( I_0 \) to target features \( T \), derived from the RAG context to identify misalignments.
+We define two alignment metrics: a per-feature \textit{Stability Score} $s_i \in [0,1]$ indicating correctness of feature \( i \), and the \textit{Global Stability Index}, \(GSI\), which averages scores across all features.
+SRD is triggered when \( GSI(I_0) < GSI_{\epsilon} \).
+To refine the image, SRD iteratively adjusts prompts using RAG context guidance.
+A decay factor \( d \), (starting at 0.9, decreasing each round) scales prompt adjustments at each iteration \( k \), preventing overcorrection while allowing aggressive early fixes.
+A \textit{Change Tracking Matrix}, $S_{\text{tracker}}$ records stability counts for each feature across \(K \) iterations.
+Features stable for \(N \) consecutive rounds are `locked' to prevent regression.
+The process terminates when $GSI \geq GSI_{\epsilon}$,or when iteration limit \(K \) is reached.